graphcommerce-org/graphcommerce/packages/graphql-gc-api/README.md

       node {
         url
       }
-      # This part is the GcPageHead
+      # This part is the PageHead
       head {
         title
         description